• Home

 Cingjing Farm in Conclusion

-There you have it – absolutely everything you need to plan an epic Qingjing itinerary!
+There you have it – absolutely everything you need to plan an epic Qingjing trip!
 Have you visited this dreamy mountaintop resort in Nantou, Taiwan yet?
 Feel free to share your tips, favorite places to stay, best things to do, and everything in between in the comments below!

 saw this Qingjing Farm place mentioned on another blog and I thought – why would I want to visit a farm, so I didn’t click on it.
 Now I click on yours…then I looked at other photos of this skybridge.
 Very nice.